g-harel/ence/README.md

 # ence

-> Create a "map" of a JSON object with collapsed arrays
+> Tool to map JSON objects' type information and collapse the arrays

 Recursively travels an object to find the type of each value.
 Arrays are collapsed into a single item that has the most possible type information about each child.
-When there is a conflict between types, the value is set to null.
+When there is a conflict between types, the value is set to the string `'conflict'`.

 ## Install